mathanpec/react-native-detox-cucumber/README.md

 ```

 You can notice that same being done in `e2e/features/support/init.js` in this repository.
 So when you execute the `cucumber` command, cucumber hooks gets called and detox initialisation happens and then cucumber starts executing every scenarios written in its feature file.

+Check `e2e/features/example.feature` for test scenarios and `e2e/features/support/step_definitions` for the step definitions.

 ## To test Debug build of your app